vitor-hugo/property-validator/README.md

 > [!NOTE]
 > By default, all properties of a class that use any of the attributes
-> of this library are treated as required.
+> of this library are treated as NON NULLABLE, but their values can be
+> empty.

 ```php
 use Torugo\PropertyValidator\Attributes\Common\IsOptional;